 Airline pilot life insurance isn’t’ a no brainer so it’s important to do your due diligence.
 Preparation is key.

 So what about commercial pilots?
 As you can see from the numbers I used above – commercial flights are exceedingly safe.

 Your chance of dying in a fiery wreck is infinitesimally small.
-Which means good news for pilots flying Air Canada routes or any other large carrier, it’s very unlikely your premiums will be impacted by your job.
+This means some good news for pilots flying Air Canada routes or any other large carrier!
+It’s very unlikely your premiums will be impacted by your job.

 That being said, there are some very SMALL exceptions.
 If you fly cargo or charter routes, you may be landing and taking off in unregulated airports.
 This can affect your premiums.